DarkwaterKiller/Brainfuck-Compiler-C/README.md

 ## Other
 I've included [helloworld.bf](https://github.com/DarkwaterKiller/Brainfuck-Compiler-C/blob/master/helloworld.bf) as an example for you to use to test your system.
 When compiled and run, the hello world program should print out "Hello World!" to the console.
 (Duh)

-A changelog for this project can be found [here](https://github.com/DarkwaterKiller/Brainfuck-Compiler-C/blob/master/changelog.md).

 ### What is Brainfuck?
 I have no idea how you got here, but you should probably look at [this](https://en.wikipedia.org/wiki/Brainfuck).